Welcome! While you’re here, join my mailing list for more tips from a pro SAT tutor including subscriber-only downloads to help your scores!

 In the first place, most folks don’t know the requirements or grading policies of the SAT essay, or how to improve their score.

-Since the SAT is all about competition (for the highest score, the best percentile, the spots at top colleges), you really ought to know how your SAT score stacks up against other students’ scores.
+Since the SAT is all about competition (for the highest score, the best percentile, the spots at top colleges and college scholarships), you really ought to know how your SAT score stacks up against other students’ scores.

 In this article, we’ll look at some basic facts about the SAT essay system before deciding if you’ve got a good SAT essay score or a bad one!